Online Learning in Budget-Constrained Dynamic Colonel Blotto Games: Introduction

 In this paper, we consider a problem where two players are engaged in a repeated CBG.
-One player is the learner who wants to maximize its cumulative reward by deciding how to allocate its limited budget over a finite time horizon.
-The other player is the adversary who chooses its strategies from a random distribution that is unknown to the learner.
-In each stage, the learner has to simultaneously determine the budget allocated to that stage and its distribution over the battlefields.
+One player is the learner who aims to maximize its cumulative reward by deciding how to allocate its { troops to} the battlefields over a finite time horizon { subject to limited budget.
+The total number of troops allocated by the learner over the entire time horizon cannot exceed its budget.
+In each stage, the learner has to simultaneously determine the number of troops allocated to that stage and their distribution over the battlefields.
+The other player is the adversary who chooses its allocation strategies from a fixed distribution unknown to the learner.
 Therefore, the learner has to learn the adversary's allocation strategy and act accordingly while playing the game.
+There are two major issues associated with this problem.
+First, since the learner faces a limited budget, excessive allocation of troops to a single stage may lead to early termination of the dynamic game, which results in large regret.
+Second, learning the adversary's strategy and estimating the optimal strategy may be computationally expensive because the number of possible allocations is exponentially large.
+These two issues will be tackled by our algorithm, which makes efficient use of the combinatorial structure of CBG while respecting the budget constraint. }